Mikko-Huuskonen-Pro/V-in-/docs/ROADMAP_EN.md

-# Zinux — Development Roadmap
+# Väinö — Development Roadmap

 > Step-by-step plan from scratch to a bootable hybrid microkernel operating system.
 > Each phase produces a **testable artifact** (QEMU boot + serial output).